lauraspberry/data-visualizer-cody/instructions.md

 pip install flask python-dotenv
 ```

-then, make an API dir:
+then, while in your react app dir, make an API dir:
 ```
 $ mkdir api
 $ cd api